Monitor the Internet for coursework being sold

 How does it work?

-It is a weekly newsletter of all the contraband coursework found online.
+It is a bi-monthly newsletter of all the contraband coursework found online.
 The newsletter contains: the value of the coursework being sold, the assignment details, any attachments posted related to the coursework and the date the contract was active on the Internet.

 Why should I sign up?